-An iron loading rate based on filter area was calculated to be $7.0\,\mathrm{g\,Fe\,h^{-1}\,m^{-2}}$ .
-The total iron load during a 4-day filter run was therefore a $0.7\,\mathrm{kg\,Fe\,m^{-2}}$ filter area, which is within the range of the practical rule of thumb that backwash should be carried out after loading the filter with about $0.5-1\,\mathrm{kg\,Fe\,m^{-2}}$ .
+An iron loading rate based on filter area was calculated to be 7.0 g Fe h-1 m-2.
+The total iron load during a four-day filter run was therefore 0.7 kg Fe m-2 filter area, which is within the range of the practical rule of thumb that backwash should be carried out after loading the filter with about 0.5-1 kg Fe m-2.

-Iron was removed completely (i.e., below the national criteria of $0.1\,\mathrm{mg}\,L^{-1}$ ) in Filter 1 from the beginning of the start-up period (Fig. 5), suggesting homogenous and/or heterogeneous removal rather than biological.
-This immediate iron removal on the filter media supports other results (Štembal et al., 2004) and was expected with the neutral pH and low level of organic matter of the raw water (Table 1), which reduces the likelihood of iron(III) dissolution and metal-humic-acid complexation, respectively.
+- 20 Iron was removed completely (i.e. below the national criteria of 0.1 mg L-1) in Filter 1 from the beginning of the start-up period (Fig. 5), suggesting homogenous and/or heterogeneous removal rather than biological.
+This immediate iron removal on the filter media supports other results (Štembal et al. 2004) and was expected with the neutral pH and low level of organic matter of the raw water (Table 1) which reduces the likelihood of iron(III) dissolution and metal-humic acid complexation, respectively. - 25 Due to a technical fault which caused the filters to be deprived of oxygen for a short period (Day 49-51), a small increase in iron concentration was seen in Filter 1 effluent on Day 51 (Fig. 5).
+The effects of oxygen deprivation were investigated in detail at the same waterworks in a subsequent study (Søborg et al. 2015).